-- SBA will identify and provide Agencies annually on 1 June the list of companies failingto meet minimum performance requirements.
-These companies will not be eligible to submit Phase I proposals for one year from that date. - This requirement only affects a company's eligibility for new Phase I awards.
+- SBA will identify and provide Agencies annually on 1 June the list of companies failing to meet minimum performance requirements.
+These companies will not be eligible to submit Phase I proposals for one year from that date. - o This requirement only affects a company's eligibility for new Phase I awards.
 Companies failing to meet minimum performance requirements may continue work on current, ongoing SBIR/STTR awards.
 They may also apply for and receive new Phase II awards.
-Likewise, they are not prohibited from receiving Phase III awards. - o To provide advance warning, SBA notifies companies on 1 April if they are failing the benchmarks.
-If a company believes the information used was not complete or accurate, it may provide feedback through the SBA Company Registry at www.sbir.gov. - o In addition, SBA has posted a Guide to SBIR/STTR Program Eligibility to help small businesses understand program eligibility requirements, determine if they will be eligible at award, and accurately complete necessary certifications. - o Companies' benchmark information is not available to the public. - At this time, SBA is not compiling a list of companies deemed ineligible to submit a proposal for a new Phase I or Direct-to-Phase II award based on failure to meet the Commercialization Benchmark requirement.
+Likewise, they are not prohibited from receiving Phase III awards. - To provide advance warning, SBA notifies companies on 1 April if they are failing the benchmarks.
+If a company believes the information used was not complete or accurate, it may provide feedback through the SBA Company Registry at www.sbir.gov. - In addition, SBA has posted a Guide to SBIR/STTR Program Eligibility to help small businesses understand program eligibility requirements, determine if they will be eligible at award, and accurately complete necessary certifications. - o Companies' benchmark information is not available to the public.

-4.3 Joint Ventures
+4.2 Joint Ventures